Tips for improving deliverability and engagement in email marketing

 - Send only to those who are interested in hearing from you.

-- Use double opt-in when collecting subscriber emails.
+- Use double opt-in when collecting subscriber emails and building your mailing lists.

 - Personalize the newsletter body and subject line.

-- Avoid catchy words such as "Free", "Hot" etc in your subject line and content because they may trigger spam filters.
+- Avoid catchy words such as "Free", "Hot" and similar in your subject line and content because they may trigger ant-spam filters.

 - Send multipart newsletters since these are treated better by spam filters.
 Here is an interesting tip.